 Why Is My Parrot Clicking Its Tongue?

 Parrots are expressive animals, and their behavior will usually reflect how they feel.
 When parrots feel happy, content, or excited, it’s common for them to make clicking sounds.
-This is nothing more than a random, fun, and happy noise.
+This is nothing more than a random, fun noise.

 In the wild, parrots adapt to sounds they enjoy.
 They may pick up songs from other parrots or mimic calls from flock members.
-Parrots often learn words and sounds to fit in, but also because it’s entertaining.
-That’s why a parrot might suddenly mimic an alarm clock, coughing sound, or laugh.
+Parrots learn words and sounds to fit in and because it’s entertaining.
+That’s why a parrot may suddenly mimic an alarm clock, coughing sound, or laugh.

 While those sounds require time to learn, clicking doesn’t.
 Even young chicks might begin clicking.
 This exercises their tongues, distracts them, and enables them to play with others.

 It does vary from parrot to parrot.
-Depending on the species, the sounds can be intended as threatening, so watch its body language.
-If it doesn’t seem scared or aggressive, then it’s just bored or passing time.
+Depending on the species, the sounds can be intended as threatening, so check its body language.
+If it doesn’t seem scared or aggressive, it’s just bored or passing time.

 Can A Parrot Injure Its Tongue?